Zelex/jo_clojure/README.md

 The near-term goal is to re-make clojure in an embedable form.

-The long-term goal is to add types/functions for machine learning, matrices, tensors, etc...
+The long-term goal is to add types/functions for machine learning, tensors, etc...

 # Currently:
 * Native implementation of almost entire core lib.
 See TODO.md
 * Parses code into native structures (AST), then executes.
 Essentially interpreted - though does some clever things here and there.
 * Lazy sequences
 * Startup time is ridiculously fast by comparison
-* Implementations of persistent lists, vectors, hash-map, hash-set.
+* Implementations of persistent lists, vectors, hash-map, hash-set, matrix
 * Software Transactional Memory (STM)
 * Atoms
 * IO